Category:503 bridge approach slabs

 - o DE is not required if a bridge approach slab replacement length is less than a standard 20 feet bridge approach slab to encourage partial replacement if it is the right solution.

-- o DE is not required to force a BAS (Minor Road) optional slab sub-class on a bridge on a minor road.
+- o DE is not required to force a BAS (Minor) optional slab sub-class on a bridge on a minor or low volume route.

 503.4 Bridge End Drainage